core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The Broker exports one or more topic collection resources, with resource type "core.ps.coll" defined in {{iana}} of this document.
 The interfaces for the topic collection resource is defined in {{topic-collection-interactions}}.

 A topic collection resource can have topic resources as its child resources, with resource type "core.ps.conf".
+Other child resource types are currently not defined for a topic collection resource.

 # PubSub Topics {#topics}